webDva/jekyll-now/about.md

 image: /images/webDvaLogo.png
 ---

-I'm a digital product maker.
 I'm resourceful, independent, and I create innovative solutions for unique problems.
 I have a passion for developing products and connecting them with business models.
 The overall goal, though, is to serve markets by delivering great value in order to obtain great returns.

+## Technical skills

+When it comes to making software, I have one year of experience with web development.
+Javascript (ES6 and Typescript too), HTML5, and CSS3.
+I also use modern Angular.

+I write Node.js and Express.js code to create backends.
+I do have familiarity with Python and Java, and I should probably use Python more when making products that use machine learning.

+So yes, I can be called a full-stack developer, especially as being so tremendously helps me when creating web apps for making products.

+## Business skills

+As an independent digital product maker, I've acquired knowledge in economics and business.

+My process involves rushing to create an Initial Product Release (IPR) that arrives on the markets, letting the world know that it exists.

+Next, I iterate on the product or productized service, creating a greater version that I can deem as the Minimum Viable Product (MVP).

+A long, sustained campaign of promotion and increasing market share follows, so that great returns on investment can be made.
+Once a substantial change in the market has occurred, I will then have succeeded in gaining Minimum Viable Traction (MVT) whose success can be enumerated to yield even greater returns.

+No market validation whatsoever.
+After all, who knows better than the entrepreneur that nurtures the market?

 # 🎮 Games

 I also provide entertainment for people by making video games--which you can play by heading to the [games](/games/) section!

-### Contact
+# Contact

  * [webNoDva@gmail.com](mailto:webNoDva@gmail.com)